wxWidgets/wxPyWeb/posts/news/2017-07-18-new-wxpython-website.md

 it should be lots easier to keep things up to date and add new content as needed.

-For those who care about the details, I'm using a custom theme based on Nikola's stock [bootstrap3](http://getbootstrap.com/) theme, using [Mako](http://www.makotemplates.org/) for the template engine.
-I customized the base template to enable adding the panels on the right side of the page (or at the bottom if you are browsing on a phone.)
+For those who care about the details, I'm using a custom theme based on Nikola's stock [bootstrap3](http://getbootstrap.com/) theme, and using [Mako](http://www.makotemplates.org/) for the template engine.
+I customized the base template to enable adding the panels on the right side of the page (or at the bottom if you are browsing on a phone or other width challenged screen.)
 I also created a "shortcode" template that is used to inject the most recent news posts on the front page, enabling a combination of, in Nikola's terminology, "page" and "index".
 And of course there has been some CSS tweaks too.
 Fun stuff.